-\paragraph{Problem statement:} Having introduced dynamic mechanisms and a measure of distortion between them, we come to our main problem statement.
-Fix a particular natural class $\CC$ of models with some distinguished member $M_0$.
-Let $\Gr$ denote the set of all graphs.
-Let $B \distrib \Bernoulli(1/2)$.
-We wish to exhibit a \emph{test} for $M_0$, which takes the form of a function $F=F_{M_0}:\Gr^n \to \{0, 1\}$ mapping sequences of graphs to $\{0, 1\}$.
-The test should distinguish trajectories coming from $M_0$ from those coming from an arbitrary (unknown) $M_1 \in \CC$ satisfying $d_n(M_0, M_1) \geq n\epsilon$.
-More precisely, $F$ takes $n$ steps $G_1, ..., G_n$ from $M_B$ and should satisfy $F(G_1, ..., G_n) = B$ with high probability (asymptotically as $n\to\infty$).
-In what follows, we will exhibit a class $\CC$ and a test $F$ when $M_0$ is the (linear) \emph{preferential attachment} model, which has received extensive attention over several years in various communities as a simple model that produces a power law degree distribution \cite{barabasi-albert,bollobas-riordan}.
-This model is defined as follows: there is a parameter $m \in \N$.
+The class will be inspired by (and will contain) the (linear) \emph{preferential attachment} model, which has received extensive attention over several years in various communities as a simple model that produces a power law degree distribution \cite{barabasi-albert,bollobas-riordan}.
+This model, denoted by $\PA(m, n)$, is defined as follows: there is a parameter $m \in \N$.
 The graph $G_1$ is a single vertex (called $1$) with $m$ self loops.
-Conditioned on $G_{t-1}$, $G_t$ is sampled as follows: we have $G_{t-1} \subset G_{t}$, and there is additional vertex $t$ with $m$ edges to vertices in $[t-1] = \{1, ..., t\}$, chosen independently as follows: the probability that a particular choice goes to vertex $v \in [t-1]$ is given by $\frac{\deg_{t-1}(v)}{2m(t-1)}$, where $\deg_{t-1}(v)$ is the degree of $v$ in $G_{t-1}$.
+Conditioned on $G_{t-1}$, $G_t$ is sampled as follows: we have $G_{t-1} \subset G_{t}$, and there is an additional vertex $t$ with $m$ edges to vertices in $[t-1] = \{1, ..., t\}$, chosen independently as follows: the probability that a particular choice goes to vertex $v \in [t-1]$ is given by $\frac{\deg_{t-1}(v)}{2m(t-1)}$, where $\deg_{t-1}(v)$ is the degree of $v$ in $G_{t-1}$.